 Supportive measures are determined on a case-by-case basis and may include counseling, schedule accommodations, academic accommodations, mutual restrictions on contact between the parties, escorts, limitations on extracurricular or athletic activities, increased security and monitoring of certain areas of the campus, and other similar measures.
 When implementing supportive measures, the University will make every effort to avoid depriving any student of his or her education.
 FNU will maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair its ability to provide the supportive measures.
-If a complainant reporting an incident of sexual violence requests a supportive measure, regardless of whether the complainant chooses to report the incident to campus police or local law enforcement.
+If a complainant reporting an incident of sexual violence requests a supportive measure and it is reasonably available, FNU will provide such measure, regardless of whether the complainant chooses to report the incident to campus police or local law enforcement.